kkibria/gitize/README.md

 # Gitize

-It is a python CLI command that does the followings,
+It is a python CLI tool that does the followings,
 - Creates a poetry project.
 - Runs git init.
 - Creates a license file.

-This tool uses `prj-gen` library and serves as an example to show how to use `prj-gen`.
+This tool uses [`prj-gen`](https://github.com/kkibria/prj-gen) library and serves as an example to show how to use `prj-gen`.

 ## Install
+`gitize` requires `poetry` and `git` installed in your system and added to `path` already.
+Recommended way is to install `gitize` globally and you will have install in administrative mode.

 ### Using poetry
 ```